m9395/odps/intl.en-US/Development/SQL/UDT/Usage examples.md

 -   Specify multiple input rows or columns.
 For more information, see [Aggregate data](#section_jei_63w_tbz).
 -   Call the java.util.List or java.util.Map method to generate a data collection, and then call the explode function to split the collection into multiple rows.
--   Call different getter methods to obtain data from different fields in UDT.
+-   Call different getter methods to obtain data from different fields in a UDT.
 The obtained data is returned in multiple columns.

 The following example shows how to split a JSON string and return the splitting result in multiple columns: